xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 ### DataSource

-Now we know what is a [`CachedDataSourceAdapter`], but the implementation of this interface will depend mostly in the [`DataSource`] that we choose.
+Now we know what is a [`CachedDataSourceAdapter`], but the implementation of this interface will depend mostly on the [`DataSource`] we choose.
 So, to make the things easier we'll use the [Room Persistence Library] which provides a [`DataSource`] trivially.

 The next important step is to think about how we can retrieve the [`DataSource`] entities in the same order as they were returned by the service.
 A common approach here is to save an index position in the entity.
-Then, when a new page comes, we have to search for the biggest index position in the [`DataSource`] and update all entities in the response, incrementing that index by one.
+Then, when a new page comes, we have to search for the largest index position in the [`DataSource`] and update all entities in the response, incrementing it by one.
 That could work, but suppose that you are listing the GitHub users and you have two sort modes to display them.
-The first one is list the users by the number of stars and the second one is list the users by the number of followers.
+The first one is to list the users by star number and the second one is by follower number.
 So there are multiple services that could return the same entity in a different order.
 To solve this problem using the current approach we have to add two position indexes in the `User` entity.
 It will work, but it's not an elegant solution.